All About Mormons: Plot

-A new family, the Harrisons, move into South Park, and their son, Gary, stereotypically depicted as unusually perfect (achieving high grades, being state champion in sports, being perfectly polite, etc.), invokes the wrath of the other boys.
-Stan is drafted into the job of beating him up by the other children, but Gary's sheer politeness leads Stan to discover himself walking away with an invitation to dinner that night.
-Stan meets Gary's family, an overly friendly, loving, talented family (including a very articulate infant).
-After dinner, the five-child, two-parent family has "Family Home Evening" where they play games, do performance art and read from the Book of Mormon.
-Stan is intrigued and confused by all this, and he asks his parents about the Mormon family's beliefs.
-Randy (his father) concludes that they must be religious fanatics attempting to brainwash Stan, and he heads over to confront Mr. Harrison and beat him up.
-Instead, he too finds himself quelled by the family's perfection and politeness, and, in the end, actually decides to convert to Mormonism himself.
-The next day, Kenny, Cartman and Kyle cruelly mock Stan for hanging around with Gary and his family, accusing Stan of going on a date with Gary.
-When the Harrisons and Gary show up, the three children walk off lying about going to "put in some volunteer work at the homeless shelter".
+A new family, the Harrisons, move into South Park, and their son Gary is stereotypically depicted as unusually perfect: having achieved high grades, been recognized as a state champion in sports, and starred in a national commercial for toothpaste.
+This invokes the wrath of the other boys, who swiftly draft Stan into the job of beating him up, though Gary's sheer politeness leads Stan to discover himself walking away with an invitation to dinner that night.
+Stan meets Gary's family who all share Gary's stereotypically perfect qualities.
+After dinner, they have a "Family Home Evening" wherein they play games, do performance art and read from the Book of Mormon.
+Stan is intrigued and confused by all this, leading him to question his parents about the Mormon family's beliefs.
+His father concludes that the Harrisons must be religious fanatics attempting to brainwash Stan, leading him to set out to physically assault Mr Harrison.
+Instead, Randy finds himself dumbfounded by the family's perfection, leading him to attempt to convert his own family to Mormonism.
+The next day, Cartman insinuate Stan is romantically interested in Gary due the kind gestures the latter shows him.